-DAY 12 - FRIDAY, MAY 4: ROME, VATICAN & SISTINE CHAPEL, TREVI FOUNTAIN
+DAY 12 - FRIDAY, OCTOBER 26: ROME, VATICAN, SISTINE CHAPEL, TREVI FOUNTAIN

 Our first visit this morning is to the Vatican Museum and the Sistine Chapel, the celebrated Chapel of the Popes and the venue of the Conclaves for Papal elections.
 It is one of the most splendid masterpieces in the history of world art and is well known around the world for its magnificent ceiling, beautifully painted by Michelangelo.
 From here, our next visit is to the Basilica of St. Peter, the largest church building in the world, which overlooks the enormous Piazza San Pietro.
 After lunch (not included), we start our sightseeing of the eternal city.
 Driving through the main streets of Rome, we marvel at the monuments of this great capitol city.
 We stop near the Fontana di Trevi, following tradition by tossing a coin into the fountain, promising to return to Rome.
 Dinner and overnight are in Rome.